2206478/CS220AU-DP-2022/index.md

 ![artificial_intelligence_benefits_risk](https://user-images.githubusercontent.com/116067403/213243745-1d11c148-46a5-4d7d-9fe1-a9d0bd0b5f57.jpg)

+## Aims of this website

+- This website aims to look at the existential risk potentially imposed by a.i..
+When looking to the future and the potential of a.i. there are two ideas that come to mind.
+The first is that a.i. will be incorporated into businesses which will cause a change in society and have a profound affect on our digital identities.
+The second is that they will revolt against humanity and destroy us, this is usually what is portrayed by the media.

 ## What is Existential Risk?

 - Existential risk can be described as a world altering event that can potentially lead to the destruction of civillisation and the human race.
 A good example of this could be an asteroid colliding with the planets surface and destroying it.
-This website aims to look at the existential risk potentially imposed by a.i..
-When looking to the future and the potential of a.i. there are two ideas that come to mind.
-The first is that a.i. will be incorporated into businesses which will cause a change in society and have a profound affect on our digital identities.
-The second is that they will revolt against humanity and destroy us, this is usually what is portrayed by the media.

 ## So what is an A.I.?